some100/bootmgr-rs/README.md

 Fuzzing tests are ran using `cargo xtask fuzz <PARSER>`, where `<PARSER>` is one of bls, boot, uki, and win.
 Alternatively, if cargo-fuzz is already installed, they can be ran using `cargo fuzz run <PARSER>`.
 Seed corpuses are provided in the directory `fuzz/corpus/<PARSER>`, and any interesting artifacts (such as panics) will be found in the directory `fuzz/artifacts/<PARSER>`.

+## Licensing

+This project is primarily licensed under MIT.
+With the `windows_bcd` feature enabled, the `bootmgr-rs-core` final library will be licensed under GPLv2+. `bootmgr-rs-slint` is licensed under GPLv3+.

 ![systemd-boot and Windows bootmgr-like interface for a bootloader](/images/bootmgr-rs-ratatui.png)

 Example frontend using ratatui.